kylemanna/docker-openvpn/README.md

 You can download it with Firefox; or you can transfer it with another
 way: Dropbox, USB, micro-SD card...

-If you reboot the server (or stop the container), if you `docker run` again, you will create a new service (with a new configuration) and you will have to re-download the configuration file.
+If you reboot the server (or stop the container) and you `docker run` again, you will create a new service (with a new configuration) and you will have to re-download the configuration file.
 However, you can use `docker start` to restart the service without touching the configuration.